-ATSDR will distribute this health consultation to members of the Collegeville, Harriman Park, and Fairmont communities and ensure that the public health conclusions and recommendations are effectively communicated by presentation at a public meeting or other appropriate means.
+ATSDR will distribute this health consultation to members of the Collegeville, Harriman Park, and Fairmont communities.

-ATSDR will continue to work with EPA to evaluate community exposures from the WCI site.
+ATSDR will continue to work with EPA to evaluate community exposures from the 35th Avenue Site and is currently evaluating the public health aspects of recently collected EPA soil data.